-Although the picture has been on my wall for a few years, I only recently realized something about it that makes it even more special.
+This picture, without the labels, has been on my wall for a few years, but I recently realized something about it that makes it even more special.
 Most prominent is Forbidden Peak, with its pyramidal top and famous west, north, and (coming right at you in the picture) east ridges.
 In the distance to the left are Mt.
 Baker and Mt.
 Shuksan.
-But between the two is a terrific ski traverse I recently did, coming up the Eldorado Glacier on the left, traversing to the Inspiration Glacier, Klawati Glacier, and North Klawati Glacier.
+Between the two is a ski traverse I did a couple years ago, coming up the Eldorado Glacier on the left, traversing to the Inspiration Glacier, Klawati Glacier, and North Klawati Glacier.
 Along the way we visited Austera, Klawati, and Primus Peaks.
 This picture shows the area in September, when the snow cover is low.
 But in the spring we were able to ski around the NE buttress of Austera Peak onto the large and gentle slope of the North Klawati Glacier.
-It was magical.
+Pretty cool stuff.

 Professional associations – Jonathan M. Karpoff

-Here are some of the fantastic organizations with which I have some connection, and which I support:
+Here are some of the organizations with which I have some connection, and which I support:

 • Trustee of Financial Management Association International

 • Associate Editor of the following research journals (listed alphabetically):